Yangyi1230/HadoopProject/README.md

-##### ScoreGenerator
+##### Happiness Index Generator
-This file include the code used to generated the final score for each clustering area.
+This file include the code used to generated the final regional happiness index value.

 **How to run?**
-Compile and run `.java` file.
-(Need import *Apache Commons Mathematics Library*)
+`java -jar ScoreGenerator-1.0-SNAPSHOT-shaded.jar`